MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-I-United-States-Fish-Wildlife-Service-Department-Interior/subchapter-C-The-National-Wildlife-Refuge-System/part-32-Hunting-Fishing/subpart-B-RefugeSpecific-Regulations-Hunting-Fishing/section-32.51.md

 ii.
 Canada goose and snow goose hunting will be permitted 7 days per week during the refuge's set hunting dates.
 Hunting hours are in accordance with New York State regulations for Canada goose and snow goose seasons.

 iii.
-You must possess, carry, and present upon request to any law enforcement officer a valid daily hunt permit card (Migratory Bird Hunt Report, FWS Form 3-2361).
-We also require you to return the daily hunt permit card at the end of hunting or at the end of the day.
-You can obtain a permit at the Hunter Check Station on State Route 89 and return it to the same location; obtaining a permit will be on a first-come, first-served basis each hunt day until the day's permits are all taken.
+You must possess, carry, and present upon request to any Service law enforcement officer a valid daily hunt permit card (Migratory Bird Hunt Report, FWS Form 3-2361).
+You must return the daily hunt permit card at the end of hunting or at the end of the day.
+You may obtain a permit at the Hunter Check Station on State Route 89 and return it to the same location; obtaining a permit will be on a first-come, first-served basis each hunt day.

 3. We allow hunting with dogs.

 *B. Upland Game Hunting.* We allow hunting of wild turkey on designated areas of the refuge in accordance with State regulations and subject to the following conditions:

-1. You must carry and present upon request to any law-enforcement officer a valid daily hunt permit card (Big/Upland Game Hunt Application, FWS Form 3-2356).
-We also require you to return the daily hunt permit card at the end of hunting or at the end of the day.
-You can obtain a permit at the Hunter Check Station on State Route 89 and return it to the same location; obtaining a permit during the fall season will be on a first-come, first-served basis each hunt day until the day's permits are all taken.
+1. You must carry and present upon request to any Service law enforcement officer a valid daily hunt permit card (Big/Upland Game Hunt Application, FWS Form 3-2356).
+You must return the daily hunt permit card at the end of hunting or at the end of the day.
+You may obtain a permit at the Hunter Check Station on State Route 89 and return it to the same location; obtaining a permit during the fall season will be on a first-come, first-served basis each hunt day.

 2. We only allow hunting from legal sunrise to legal sunset during the fall season and from1/2 hour before legal sunrise to noon during the youth hunt weekend.
 We prohibit night hunting.